2023 Commonwealth Youth Games

-The 2023 Commonwealth Youth Games will be the first to be held since the death of Queen Elizabeth II and the accession of King Charles III as Head of the Commonwealth and the reigning monarch of the Commonwealth Realms on 8 September 2022.
+The 2023 Commonwealth Youth Games were the first to be held since the death of Queen Elizabeth II and the accession of King Charles III as Head of the Commonwealth and the reigning monarch of the Commonwealth Realms on 8 September 2022.
+They were also the first to be held in the Caribbean, and the first to include para-sports.

+This was the last Commonwealth Games to take place under the CGF presidency of Dame Louise Martin.

 Host selection

+The 2023 Commonwealth Youth Games went through three extensive host selections.